lifedox/granular-configuration-language/doc-spec/yaml.md

   - `!OptionalParseFile` is intended to be used with [`!Merge`](#merge), where nulls are filtered out.
   - _(Since 2.1.0)_ `!ParseFile` detects file loading loops and throws {py:class}`.ParsingTriedToCreateALoop` when trying to load a file already part of the chain.
     - See [Loading Loops](concepts.md#loading-loops) for an explanation with examples.
+- EagerIO Versions:
+  - `!EagerParsefile` and `!EagerOptionalParseFile` work the same as their original counterparts.
+    - Files are read at Load Time and parsed at Fetch Time.
+      - Because of this, EagerIO Tags only support the _Reduced Interpolation Syntax_.

 ---